Conditional Routing in LangGraph Workflows

 Defining the Graph State

 Next, declare the schema of the shared graph state.
-This schema tracks the original tweet input, the analyzed sentiment classification and confidence score, and the final response tweet text.
+It tracks the original tweet, the sentiment and confidence score, and the final response tweet.

 PYTHON